May 28th, 2025

 +

-This course will inspire students to appreciate reading with an open mind and will learn that reading enriches our lives, academics, and mental wellbeing once we comprehend what we read.
+This course will inspire students to appreciate reading with an open mind and will learn that reading enriches our lives, academics, and mental wellbeing, once we comprehend what we read.
 Students will understand how our favorite authors write our favorite books and the origins of the storyline behind it.
 They will be able to talk about plot, characters, settings, mood, and difference in vocabulary between authors and books.
 Reading comprehension is understanding how we encompass ourselves in the storytelling of the author.
-At the end of the course, students will have finished reading and comprehending 2-3 novels selected by the instructor.
-Students will have practiced grammar, expanded their vocabulary & appreciated reading.
+At the end of the course, students will have finished reading and comprehending at least 1 novel selected by the instructor.
+Students will have practiced grammar and expanded their vocabulary.

 +

-In this class, we will spend two hours each Saturday learning to write personal and other stories, acting them out, flexing our social and creative muscles.
-Why?
-Because each day we spend our lives in school, there is not much socializing with friends and family outside of school.
-We do not always have the opportunity to learn or teach something new to each other.
-This class is our opportunity to do something fun and new that we wouldn't normally do!
-Learn from our friends, learn from people we haven't met or have seen in our school hallways.
+This class is our opportunity to do something fun and new that we wouldn’t normally do!
+Learn from our friends, learn from people we haven’t met or have seen in our school hallways.
 Join us in the opportunity to expand our minds and experiences in a safe and educational space where it will be fun exploring what makes us laugh, cry, and think!
 Curriculum explained: This class will have a performance aspect.
 We will be writing stories and acting.
-Playing various games to learn critical thinking skills, and group discussion on stories or documentaries watched in class.
+Playing varies games to learn critical thinking skills, and group discussion on stories or documentaries watched in class.

 +